-STATUTORY OBJECTIVE: MTW activities to give incentives to families who are employed or seeking
+STATUTORY OBJECTIVE: MTW activities to give incentives to families who are employed or seeking employment and self-sufficiency.

 ACTIVITY DESCRIPTION: Enhance the standard of living for residents participating in MTW by assisting residents in the removal of barriers to self-sufficiency (obtain employment, driver's license, purchase vehicle, coordinate child care, obtain GED, enroll for college courses, expunge criminal record, clear credit history).
 Initiated in the FY2000 Annual Plan.